 03 of 13

 This animal-themed water park is a big hit with kids and parents.
 Located in the Audubon Zoo, the Cool Zoo has three areas, with one for toddlers and younger kids.
 There are water slides, one is a large alligator.
 There is also a giant spider monkey that dumps water, water-spitting snakes, jumping water spouts and much more.
-There's also shaded benches for Mom and Dad.
+There are also shaded benches for Mom and Dad.

 04 of 13